kashishbhasinn/Resume-Job-Matcher/README.md

-# 📄 Resume–Job Recommender System
+# 📄 Resume-Job Recommender System

 ## 🚀 About the Project

-The **Resume–Job Recommender System** is an intelligent tool that evaluates how well a resume matches a specific job description.
+The **Resume-Job Recommender System** is an intelligent tool that evaluates how well a resume matches a specific job description.

 Using AI language models, the system understands context, skills, and experience to provide a fit score, highlight strengths, and suggest improvements for job applications.

 Upload your **Resume (PDF)** and a **Job Description**, and the app will:

-- 🔢 Compute a **Fit Score (0–100%)** showing alignment
+- 🔢 Compute a **Fit Score (0-100%)** showing alignment
 - 💡 Highlight **key strengths** in your resume
 - 🧠 Provide **personalized suggestions** to improve relevance